Nutty

 This only applies to UK shares.
 US and European shares are Stamp Duty free!

-By the way, some trading apps are nice and pay this for you, such as eToro¹.
+By the way, some trading apps are nice and pay this for you.
 And you won't pay this when trading CFDs, just when you are buying the stock itself.
+For more information check out the best CFD trading platforms.

 Investing within a pension